nitish9t7/ninja-nomads/README.md

 ### Installation & Build process :
 Android Studio will be required to build the repository which could be further executed on Emulator of Minimum SDK 23.
+API key has to be changed with every authorisation.

 ### Other Resources:
 * Firebase